manifoldmarkets/manifold/docs/docs/api.md

 Parameters:

 - `amount`: Required.
 The amount to bet, in mana, before fees.
 - `contractId`: Required.
-The ID of the contract (market) to bet on.
+The ID of the contract (question) to bet on.
 - `outcome`: Required.
 The outcome to bet on.
-For binary markets, this is `YES` or `NO`.
-For free response markets, this is the ID of the free response answer.
-For numeric markets, this is a string representing the target bucket, and an additional `value` parameter is required which is a number representing the target value.
-(Bet on numeric markets at your own peril.)
+For binary questions, this is `YES` or `NO`.
+For free response questions, this is the ID of the free response answer.
+For numeric questions, this is a string representing the target bucket, and an additional `value` parameter is required which is a number representing the target value.
+(Bet on numeric questions at your own peril.)
 - `limitProb`: Optional.
 A number between `0.01` and `0.99` inclusive representing the limit probability for your bet (i.e. 1% to 99% — multiply by 100 for the probability percentage).
   The bet will execute immediately in the direction of `outcome`, but not beyond this specified limit.
 If not all the bet is filled, the bet will remain as an open offer that can later be matched against an opposite direction bet.
-  - For example, if the current market probability is `50%`:
+  - For example, if the current question probability is `50%`:
-    - A `M$10` bet on `YES` with `limitProb=0.4` would not be filled until the market probability moves down to `40%` and someone bets `M$15` of `NO` to match your bet odds.
+    - A `M$10` bet on `YES` with `limitProb=0.4` would not be filled until the question probability moves down to `40%` and someone bets `M$15` of `NO` to match your bet odds.
     - A `M$100` bet on `YES` with `limitProb=0.6` would fill partially or completely